An Easter Island 'first': New, indigenous moai statue found in volcano's dried-up lake

 Published

-The newest Easter Island statue was found lying down on its side and is just over five feet tall.
+The newest Easter Island statue was found lying on its side and is just over 5 feet tall.
 Carbon-14 dating will be used to assess its age.

 Published

-The newest Easter Island statue was found lying down on its side and is just over five feet tall.
+The newest Easter Island statue was found lying on its side and is just over 5 feet tall.
 Carbon-14 dating will be used to assess its age.

 Researchers have found a new moai statue in a dry lake on the Chilean island of Rapa Nui, joining the approximately 1,000 other..